hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 * The final blocklist is sorted, duplicates have been removed and some cleanup has been done
 * It includes the official **AdGuardSDNSFilter**

-_Please Note: The list is aggressive so please ensure that you add your own "Custom filtering rules" for lists you want to allow. e.g: @@||nexusmods.com^$important_
+_Please Note: The list is aggressive so please ensure that you add your own "Custom filtering rules" for domains you want to allow. e.g: @@||nexusmods.com^$important_

 ## Usage